Home Academics Undergraduate Majors

 You’ll examine all aspects of the biological world, preparing you for multiple career paths, including the health professions, research, teaching and many others.

-Your first courses will give you a solid understanding of biological systems — from the molecular to ecological level.
+Your first courses will give you a solid understanding of biological systems — covering everything from the molecular to the ecological level.
 With this foundational knowledge, you’ll be able to explore more advanced subjects, including:

 • Marine biology